archusXIV/mpv-playlists-manager/README.md

 we choose webm links, ffmpeg will (if you want to) convert them in five different formats: aac, flac, mp3, ogg, or wav.
 You can switch encoders by editing the config file (mpmrc).

+**Please read it before first run and change settings to your liking.**

 In order to use mpm you **have** to create a symlink as follow:
 ```
 ln -s /usr/bin/yt-dlp ~/.local/bin/youtube-dl # (if ~/.local/bin is in your $PATH)